-Emmanuel Sanders Tweet Amid Trade Rumors Has Everyone Freaking Out
+NESN

 It’s probably been an interesting couple of days for Emmanuel Sanders.

-The Denver Broncos wide receiver has seen his name all over the rumor mill, with word picking up that the Broncos are likely to deal the 32-year-old before the NFL trade deadline on Oct.
-29.
+The Denver Broncos wide receiver has seen his name all over the rumor mill, with word picking up that the Broncos likely are to deal the 32-year-old before the Oct.
+29 NFL trade deadline.

 Denver reportedly has set a price for the wideout, and several teams have shown interest — including the New England Patriots.

-Sanders likely is the top WR available to contenders at the deadline, unless someone would like to take a flier on the ever-problematic and suddenly-desperate Antonio Brown.
-The impending free agent has reeled in 30 passes for 367 yards and two touchdowns this season.
+Sanders likely is the top WR available to contenders at the deadline, unless someone would like to take a flier on the ever-problematic and suddenly desperate Antonio Brown.
+The impending free agent Sanders has reeled in 30 passes for 367 yards and two touchdowns this season.

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images